 Iron is super important in the first two years of life.

 For growing child athletes, iron is also a critical nutrient, especially when your child gets older, during the teen athlete years.
 With an uptick in growth, changing eating habits, and (for girls) the onset of menstruation, iron becomes a central nutrient to watch.

-Symptoms of Low Iron
+What are the Symptoms of Low Iron?

 I’m outlining the facts about iron below so you can pick up on any signs of iron deficiency early.
 If you see or suspect iron deficiency or iron deficiency anemia, contact your doctor for an evaluation.

 In my experience, I’ve noticed that some kids will demonstrate the symptoms of iron depletion, yet when they are tested for anemia, everything looks normal (or within normal range).

 If there are symptoms, such as fatigue or difficulty sleeping, I am curious about the typical eating patterns, especially whether there are foods with iron in the diet.